privacytools/services/.github/ISSUE_TEMPLATE/service-request.md

 ---
-name: Service request
+name: Suggest a new service
-about: Suggest an service we could run
+about: Tell us another service we could run
 title: ''
 labels: enhancement
 assignees: JonahAragon